10/05/2022

 - Thickening or swelling of part of the breast

-Having these symptoms does not mean you definitely have breast cancer, but it is important to be checked as soon as you notice any changes.
-Tell your doctor how you are feeling.
+Having these symptoms does not mean you have breast cancer, but it is important to see your doctor when you notice changes and tell them how you are feeling.
 They may recommend a diagnostic mammogram or other tests.

 What is a breast ultrasound?

-Women with dense breast tissue are eligible for breast ultrasound.
-Diagnostic or targeted ultrasound may also be performed if your doctor feels a suspicious lump during an exam, or if a mammogram reveals an abnormal finding.
+If you have dense breast tissue, you may be eligible for breast ultrasound.
+You may also have a diagnostic or targeted ultrasound if your doctor feels a suspicious lump during a physical exam or if a mammogram reveals an abnormal finding.

 What is a breast MRI?

 Your doctor may recommend a breast MRI if you are at increased risk of breast cancer.
-A breast MRI uses magnetic energy to produce more detailed images than tomosynthesis.
-Contrast dye is injected so the radiologist can see clearly inside the breast.
+A breast MRI uses magnetic energy to produce more detailed images than 3D mammo.
+You will have contrast dye injected into a vein in your arm or hand that will go into the tissues so the radiologist can see clearly inside the breast.
 MRI of the breast is very sensitive, which can result in increased false positives.

 What is a breast biopsy?

-The radiologist will explain the procedure and carefully perform the biopsy, which may be done under ultrasound, mammography or MRI.
-The tissue sample is sent to the lab where a pathologist will test it.
+The radiologist will explain the procedure and carefully perform the biopsy, which they can perform using ultrasound, mammography or MRI.
+The radiologist will send the tissue sample to the lab where a pathologist will test it.

-The radiologist will contact the patient with the findings and next steps.
-In many cases, patients may return to annual screenings if the results do not show cancer.
-If the pathology results show breast cancer or a high-risk lesion, the patient will need to see a breast surgeon.
+At Nuvance Health, your radiologist or referring physician (gynecologist or primary care provider) will contact you with the findings and next steps.
+In many cases, you may return to annual screenings if the results do not show cancer.
+If the pathology results show breast cancer or a high-risk lesion, you may need to see a breast surgeon.

 At Nuvance Health, nurse navigators contact patients and connect them with the appropriate follow-up care.
 We aim to streamline the process as much as possible for our patients.